 When Aussies get into debt, their minds immediately jump to bankruptcy.
-There are plenty of things you can try first to avoid bankruptcy.
+However, there are plenty of options to avoid bankruptcy.
 Declaring bankruptcy is commonly viewed as ‘the easy way out’ of debt but there is nothing easy about bankruptcy.
-The complicated process is stressful, lengthy and involves several rules, restrictions and obligations you have to live by.
+The process is stressful, lengthy and involves several rules and restrictions you have to live by.

-Each occupation has its own conditions around bankruptcy of their members and is regulated outside of the Bankruptcy Act.
-Before you declare bankruptcy you should confirm with your organisation as to whether bankruptcy will affect your professional membership or your ability to practice a particular trade.
-If it will effect your employment, you should look for other debt solutions to avoid bankruptcy, such as a Debt Agreement.
+Each industry body has its own membership rules regarding bankruptcy and can be subject to conditions and bylaws separate to the Bankruptcy Act.
+Before you declare bankruptcy you should confirm with your industry body as to whether bankruptcy will affect your professional membership or your ability to practice a particular trade.
+If it will affect your employment, you should look for other debt solutions to avoid bankruptcy, such as a Debt Agreement.

 2. You could lose your home

-When you become bankrupt, the Bankruptcy Trustee in charge of your case becomes the owner of any share you have in a property, whether you are a part owner or the whole owner.
-Your trustee will then consult with your creditor and any co-owners of the property to arrange the best way to proceed.
-Most likely the Trustee will arrange to sell the property with all proceeds going to your Bankruptcy Estate and then distributed to your creditors to repay some of your debts.
+When you become bankrupt, your Bankruptcy Trustee becomes the owner of any share you have in a property.
+Your trustee will then determine this most appropriate way to deal with your property.
+Most likely, the Trustee will arrange to sell the property with all proceeds going to your Bankruptcy Estate and then distributed to your creditors to repay your debts.

-If you want to keep your family home or any shares you own in property you should avoid bankruptcy with other debt relief methods.
+The best way to avoid losing your family home or any shares you own in a property is to avoid bankruptcy with other debt relief solutions.

-The period of bankruptcy only lasts for three years, but it will remain on your credit file for a minimum of 5 years, but the final 2 years will be noted as a discharged bankrupt.
+The period of bankruptcy generally only lasts for three years.
+It will remain on your credit file for a minimum of 5 years, but the final 2 years will be noted as a discharged bankrupt.
 Your name will be on the National Personal Insolvency Index for life.
-Once you have been discharged from your bankruptcy, you are free to apply for finance again.
+Once you have been discharged from your bankruptcy you will be free to apply for finance again.

-During the term of bankruptcy, you will have to adhere to restrictions applied to activities with a high expense.
-You cannot travel overseas without restrictions.
-If you have an emergency which requires you leave the country, such as a sick relative, you must first seek permission from your Trustee.
+During the term of bankruptcy, you will need to adhere to restrictions which apply to activities with a high expense.
+For instance, if you want to travel overseas you must first seek permission from your Trustee.
 The fee is $150 and must be paid each time you apply.

-You also can’t pursue any legal action without first consulting your Trustee.
-Bankruptcy takes away your ability to make decisions.
-You should avoid bankruptcy if you don’t want these restrictions in your life.
+You also can not pursue any legal action without first consulting your Bankruptcy Trustee.
+Bankruptcy takes away your ability to make decisions and in some aspects your freedom.
+If you can avoid bankruptcy, you will also avoid these restrictions.

-Bankruptcy places many thresholds on your assets, income and windfall gains when declaring Bankruptcy and during the Bankruptcy term.
-For example, if you earn more than the threshold and if your assets are worth more than the set threshold the extra money will be given to your creditors.
+There are specific thresholds on your assets, income and windfall gains when declaring Bankruptcy and during the Bankruptcy term.
+For example, if you earn more than the set threshold, any additional funds will be distributed to your Bankruptcy Estate.
 You can check the current thresholds on the Australian Financial Security Authority Website.

 Your Bankruptcy Estate will also receive lump-sum windfalls, such as inheritances and lottery wins.
-If you want to get your finances back on track it’s best to do everything in your power to avoid bankruptcy.
+If you want to get your finances back on track, it’s best to consider all your options to avoid bankruptcy.

 What are my options to avoid Bankruptcy?

-Thankfully there are a number of other debt relief options available to people in debt, so you can avoid bankruptcy.
-Debt Consolidation, refinancing and informal debt agreements are some popular debt relief options as they won’t have an impact on your credit rating.
+Thankfully there are a number of other debt relief solutions available to people in debt, so you can avoid bankruptcy.
+Debt Consolidation, Refinancing and Informal Debt Agreements are some popular debt relief options as they won’t have an impact on your credit rating.